 The bedroom has a ceiling switch below the TV for the light above the bed.
-The wall lights are operated by their own switches.
+Their own switches operate the wall lights.
 Don't forget the telephone hook-up under the roadside-hanging wardrobe.

 Exterior compartments and interior wardrobes have lights for your convenience.